alexis-gss/gamesgallery/README.md

 # Documentation

-You can find all the documentation of this project on this link : [Games Gallery documentation](https://docs-games-gallery.alexis-gousseau.com).
+You can find all the documentation of this project on this link : [Memoria documentation](https://docs-memoria.alexis-gousseau.com).

 # Contributing

 ### Create a task

-You can create a [new issue](https://github.com/alexis-gss/games-gallery/issues/new/choose) with a specific templates : bug or feature.
+You can create a [new issue](https://github.com/alexis-gss/memoria/issues/new/choose) with a specific templates : bug or feature.

 Once your code is working, please run the following commands `npm run stylelint`, `npm run eslint`, `./vendor/bin/phpstan`, `./vendor/bin/phpcs` and check tests `php artisan test` to verify that your code is following the same coding standards (in all cases, there is github actions that check this part).